puutaro/cmdclick/README.md

 ### For other Linux

-- wayland not support
-- Only X11 support
+- Only X11 support (wayland not support)
 - It's unconfirmed operation

 ```